-Working out from home is a growing choice in people's lifestyles.
-It's a way to exercise in a way that for a lot of people is the most convenient and accessible way to do it.
-There's a huge number of reasons for it, but once you make the choice, how do you make the most of it?
+Working out from home is a growing choice in people’s lifestyles.
+It’s a way to exercise in a way that, for a lot of people, is the most convenient and accessible way to do it.
+There are a huge number of reasons for it, but once you make the choice, how do you make the most of it?

 At exercise.co.uk, we’re dedicated to helping you make the most of your training; however you prefer to do it.
 If working out from home is your thing, there are always ways to make it better.
 Here, we’ve put together some of our top tips on helping you get the best home workout you can!

 Want to move fast?
 Jump to the right section below.